The [Network] section accepts the following keys:

 LinkLocalAddressing=

 Enables link-local address autoconfiguration.
-Accepts yes
+Accepts yes,

-.
+no, ipv4, and ipv6.
 An IPv6 link-local address is configured

-.
+when yes or ipv6.
 An IPv4 link-local address is configured

-and when DHCPv4 autoconfiguration has been
+when yes or ipv4 and when DHCPv4 autoconfiguration has been

 unsuccessful for some time.
 (IPv4 link-local address